To become a White Mountains Red-Lining Finisher you must hike all of the trails in the AMC White Mountain Guide.

 Unfortunately, this goal is not as static as completing a list of peaks.
 The trails are constantly changing, trails open and close, and what does "all of the trails" really mean?

 The best place to start is purchasing an up-to-date copy of the AMC White Mountain Guide.
 This guide gives excellent descriptions of the trails and also points out many tiny side trails to scenic viewpoints.
 Next you can download one of the spreadsheets provided below.
-You may use either version but are encouraged to use the most recent.
+You may use any version but are encouraged to use the most recent.

 Note: Steve Smith was consulted for the 29th Edition.
 That spreadsheet already includes additional spur trails that Steve felt should have been added.